Food of Milan: Top 10 Dishes You Must Eat in Milan

 If you want to eat like a local in Milan, this rustic trattoria is a great choice.
 Milan foodies know this is a great place for local specialties like Mondeghili and some of the harder-to-find menu items in town, like Trippa alla Milanese.

-Located in the trendy Brera district, Solferino offers a refined blend of traditional and innovative dishes.
+Located in the trendy Brera district, Solferino offers a refined blend of traditional dishes Milan loves and innovative creations that hit all the right notes.
 Definitely come if you visit Milan during the Christmas holiday season; this restaurant goes all out with elaborate decorations.

 The Solferino Restaurant in Milan festively decorated at Christmastime